robertwhunter/nephromaths/_book/04-Water-Na.md

 Other effective osmoles (OEOs) may be: glucose, mannitol...
 </div>\EndKnitrBlock{eqnpanel}

-Most of the time, this can be simplified by considering only the dominiant urinary cations, sodium and potassium.
-The `urine:plasma electrolyte ratio` is a related concept:
+Most of the time, this can be simplified by considering only the dominiant urinary cations, sodium and potassium - or even further by calculating the `urine:plasma electrolyte ratio`, as proposed by [Furst, 2000](https://pubmed.ncbi.nlm.nih.gov/10768609/):

 \BeginKnitrBlock{eqnpanel}<div class="eqnpanel">\begin{equation}
   \text{electrolyte clearance, }C_{El} = \frac{U_{Na+K}\times V}{P_{Na}}